metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_configuration_v1alpha2_manifest.md

 - `cluster` (String) Cluster defines the target cluster (will be inherited if not specified).
 - `clusters` (Attributes) Clusters holds a registry to clusters to support multi-cluster tests. (see [below for nested schema](#nestedatt--spec--error--catch--pod_logs--clusters))
 - `container` (String) Container in pod to get logs from else --all-containers is used.
-- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
-- `namespace` (String) Namespace of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
+- `namespace` (String) Namespace of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
 - `selector` (String) Selector defines labels selector.
 - `tail` (Number) Tail is the number of last lines to collect from pods.
-If omitted or zero,then the default is 10 if you use a selector, or -1 (all) if you use a pod name.This matches default behavior of 'kubectl logs'.
+If omitted or zero, then the default is 10 if you use a selector, or -1 (all) if you use a pod name.
+This matches default behavior of 'kubectl logs'.
 - `timeout` (String) Timeout for the operation.
 Overrides the global timeout set in the Configuration.

 <a id="nestedatt--spec--error--catch--pod_logs--clusters"></a>